 Cognitive RPA solutions by RPA ecosystem

-While these are efforts by major RPA vendors to augment their bots, they are also partnering with AI focused companies like IBM and niche tech consultancy firms to provide more sophisticated automation services.
+While these are efforts by major RPA vendors to augment their bots, RPA companies can not build custom AI solutions for each process.
+Therefore, companies rely on AI focused companies like IBM and niche tech consultancy firms to build more sophisticated automation services.

 Additionally, large RPA providers have built marketplaces so developers can submit their cognitive solutions which can easily be plugged into RPA bots.
 Read our article on RPA marketplaces to learn more.